GrimReaperG/exercises/merge.md

     [11|creatures/1|1|3|age|3|120]

-Assuming the data set is too large to fit in memory, implement a iterator (such as java.util.Iterator) which will combine a set of data files and yield each object and its entire set of key/value pairs.
+Assuming the data set is too large to fit in memory, implement a iterator (such as `java.util.Iterator`) which will combine a set of data files and yield each object and its entire set of key/value pairs.
 Assume that there will be no conflicts.

-Please use a statically typed language for your implementation.
+Please use Scala or another statically typed language for your implementation.